tsoding/img2term/README.md

 # img2term

-Print an image in the terminal using the term 256 colors
+Print images in the terminal using the [term 256 colors](https://www.ditig.com/256-colors-cheat-sheet)

 ![thumbnail](./imgs/thumbnail.png)